DataDog/hiring-engineers/answers.md

   You can access the Dashboard through this link.
 I keep the VM up and resend the curl requests from time to time to keep data in the Dashboard: https://p.datadoghq.com/sb/pplgzjts4v4gyxk3-4a2301f4a537fdf031350b2b0cb55419

   ### Bonus Question: What is the difference between a Service and a Resource?
-  DD:
   - A *service* is a group of processes \(queries, jobs, endpoints) that allow the creation of an application. \(i.e: The flask service in our examples)
   - A *resource* is a specific domain of an application \(single endpoint, single query) \(i.e: The specific request http://127.0.0.1:5050/api/trace from the example)

 # Final Question:
   ### Is there anything creative you would use Datadog for?
-  DD: I could see a very practical use of collecting metrics from kid’s sceen time.
+  I could see a very practical use of collecting metrics from kid’s screen time.
 There are applications that can calculate the amount of time spent on each app/device per kids.
 A custom Agent check could aggregate all this data and show it on a single pane of glass, while highlighting anomalies and keeping track of the objectives the family has agreed on.
+These measures could be presented with clear visual markers to quickly show if the screentime is within the acceptable -green- range or is exceeding -red- the daily limit.
+  Personally, I like to agree on some rules with my kids that, if they are bored and wish to use the tablet or phone or video game, I want them to first do some reading.
+I could setup a very simple webpage that they could enter their reading time into.
+That metric could be retreived by the agent on Then the reading time could also be shown, per kid, on the Dashboard.
+Again, we could agree on a target screentime VS reading ratio, for example 1:2, and keep track of it.
+  Finally, I'd set a monitoring alert that would send me an email notification on a weekly basis, if one my kid has reached their target ratio.
+That email would be tied to their weekly allowance and/or special movie night. :)